eduardo20calvo/Cryptocurrency_Analysis/README.md

 ![bokeh_plot (15)](https://user-images.githubusercontent.com/104874384/208578918-7d73cf95-89b9-409b-a517-a23d44e799b1.png)

-As you see, with Prophet, were were able to find that the worst case price for Bitcoin in 40 days at the time of this analysis would be about $16,010.
+As you see, with Prophet, we were able to find that the worst case price for Bitcoin in 40 days at the time of this analysis would be about $16,010.
 The best case price would be about $24,260.
 But the most likely price would be about $20,140.

 The results for Ethereum are as follows: